Pylons/pyramid/docs/narr/project.rst

    Finished processing dependencies for myproject==0.1

-This will install your application 's package into the interpreter so it can be found and run under a webserver.
+This will install your application 's package into the interpreter so it can be found and run as a WSGI application inside a WSGI server.

 Running The Tests For Your Application
 --------------------------------------